ravikoka/qgraph/README.md

 $$\langle n | H | m \rangle = H_{n,m} = \epsilon \delta_{n,m} - t(\delta_{n+1,m} + \delta_{n-1,m} )$$

-where $H$ is the electron Hamiltonian, $\delta$ is the Kronecker delta, $\epsilon$ is the binding energy, and $t$ is time. $n$ and $m$ refer to states associated with a particular site as in the tight binding formalism.
+where $H$ is the electron Hamiltonian, $\delta$ is the Kronecker delta, $\epsilon$ is the binding energy, and $t$ is the hopping parameter (time). $n$ and $m$ refer to states associated with a particular site as in the tight binding formalism.

-Anderson localization can be demonstrated on this model when the diagonal of the Hamiltonian $H$ is randomized and if values of $\epsilon$ are randomly sampled from a uniform distribution $[-W, \, W]$ where $W$ is known as the disorder parameter.
+Anderson localization can be demonstrated on this model when the diagonal of the Hamiltonian $H$ is randomized and if values of $\epsilon$ are randomly sampled from a uniform distribution on $[-W, \, W]$ where $W$ is known as the disorder parameter.
 In this case, larger $W$ correlates with increased localization.

 ## Time Evolution